universal-ctags/ctags/docs/running-multi-parsers.rst

     }

 A subparser can do nothing actively.
 A base parser makes its subparser work by calling methods of the subparser.
-Therefor a subparser must run its base parser when the subparser is chosen in a top down way, The main part prepares `scheduleRunningBaseparser` function for the purpose.
+Therefore a subparser must run its base parser when the subparser is chosen in a top down way, The main part prepares `scheduleRunningBaseparser` function for the purpose.